rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

  -- instead,
- modern ASIC miners modify the transactions, typically the coinbase (the very first transaction in a block, which is usually paid to the miner), adding `extranonce` fields.
+ modern ASIC miners modify the transactions, typically the coinbase (the very first transaction in a block), adding `extranonce` fields.
- Because this modifies transactions this requires a new `merkle root` for every variation.
+ Because this will modify transactions this will require a new
+ `merkle root` for every variation.

-The Merkle Root is a Bitcoin-specific
+The `merkle root` is a Bitcoin-specific
  [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree)
  which is effectively a SHA-256 hash of hashes of all the transactions in a given block.